 Taking care of your dental implant is an important part of the recovery process.
-At Bijan Family Dental Practice we will explain how the they work and what is expected from patients when the dental implant procedure is finished.
-There are certain steps patients can take to ensure the implants heal correctly.
+At Bijan Family Dental Practice dental office we will explain how they work and what is expected from patients when the dental implant procedure is finished.
+There are certain steps tooth replacement patients can take to ensure the implants heal correctly.

-There is a large interindividual variability in the cost of dental implants because no two persons are the same.
-At Bijan Family Dental Practice, our team of specialists, Dr. Bijan Modjtahedi and , provide personalized care for patients depending on their goals, lifestyle, and budget.
-The only accurate way of learning how much your dental implant procedure will cost depends on a visit to our experts for a dental implant consultation.
-With that said, it is worth digging into the many components, factors, and materials that go into the overall price of dental implants.
+There is a large variability in dental implant costs because no two persons' tooth loss is the same.
+At Bijan Family Dental Practice, our dental care specialists will provide personalized care for you depending on your goals, lifestyle, and budget.
+The only accurate way of learning the cost of dental implant procedures depends on a visit to our Fountain Valley dental implant experts for a dental implant consultation.
+With that said, it is worth digging into the many components, factors, and materials that go into the overall price of dental implants to replace natural teeth.
 Starting with tests.

 Both dental implants and mini implants are viable options for replacing missing teeth.
-They have become extremely popular due to their natural look and ability to restore various oral functions.
-So, what’s the difference between the two?
+They have become extremely popular because of their natural look and ability to restore various oral functions.
+So, what’s the difference between the two artificial tooth treatments?

 As the name suggests, mini implants are smaller in size (and, therefore, lower in cost) compared to regular dental implants.
 The average diameter of mini dental implants is in the 1.8 to 2.4 mm range.
 Dentists often used mini implants as a temporary solution until regular implants arrived.
 However, more dentists are beginning to use mini implants as a permanent solution for patients.